6. The Quest for Order

 Euphan Wardlaw Ramsay

+Keeping the side up!
 Euphan was the elder of Arthur Wardlaw Ramsay’s two daughters.
-She was born in 1931, and married Richard Hanbury Tenison in 1955.
-Arthur left the…
+She was born in 1931, and spent her childhood in Devon,…

 Arthur Balcarres Wardlaw Ramsay (1887 – 1956) As a younger son, Arthur (he used his middle name Balcarres) did not expect to inherit Whitehill.
 He…